sgherro/AWM-Project-Gestione-Acetaia/README.md

 git remote add origin https://github.com/sgherro/Progetto-AWM---Gestione-Acetaia.git git push -u origin main

-…or push an existing repository from the command line git remote add origin https://github.com/sgherro/Progetto-AWM---Gestione-Acetaia.git git branch -M main git push -u origin main
+… or push an existing repository from the command line git remote add origin https://github.com/sgherro/Progetto-AWM---Gestione-Acetaia.git git branch -M main git push -u origin main

-…or import code from another repository
+… or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.